Amrita Schools of Engineering: Rankings

+Admissions and aid

 B.Tech Admission

-The admissions to all the B.Tech programmes offered at Amrita Schools of Engineering is done through Amrita Engineering Entrance Examinaton (AEEE) and JEE Main.
+The admissions to all the B.Tech programs offered at Amrita Schools of Engineering is done through Amrita Engineering Entrance Examination (AEEE) and JEE Mains.
 While 60% of the seats are reserved for AEEE candidates, the rest are allotted for students applying with their JEE Main (BE/BTech) common rank.
 Admission for foreign nationals, NRI and PIO students is through SAT.
+The eligible candidates are invited for seat allotment where seats is allotted based on their ranks in both exams with choice order of campus and branch.

+Eligibility

-The candidates based on their ranks are invited for counselling at any of the campuses, where they are allowed to choose branch and campus available, and book their seats.
-The candidate must have completed Class 12 or HSE or equivalent from recognized Board or University with compulsory subjects of English, Mathematics, Physics and any one of the technical subject prescribed by AICTE with minimum 60% aggregate to be eligible to apply for AEEE.
-The age of the candidate should be less than 21 years at the time of Admission.
+The candidate must have completed Class 12 or HSE or equivalent from recognized Board or University in past 2 years with English, Mathematics and Physics as compulsory subjects and Chemistry or any one of the technical subject prescribed by AICTE with minimum 75% aggregate and not less than 65% in each of the subject to be eligible to apply for AEEE.
+The age of the candidate should be less than 21 years at the time of admission.

 AEEE

-Amrita Engineering Entrance Examination (AEEE) is an annual multiple-choice entrance test conducted in April and May in various centres across India.
-Similar to the JEE-Main, the test assesses candidates on high school topics from mathematics, physics and chemistry along with small proportion of English profiency and Aptitude and Reasoning.
-Candidates can attempt the Computer Based Test (CBT) at the centers all over India and abroad, after registering for the exams.
+Amrita Engineering Entrance Examination (AEEE) is an annual Computer-Based, multiple-choice entrance test conducted in various centres across India and abroad.
+Similar to the JEE-Main, the test assesses candidates on high school topics from mathematics, physics and chemistry along with small proportion of English proficiency, Aptitude and Reasoning.
+Similar to JEE - Main, It has been conducted in two phases since 2022.

-The preparation, syllabus, weightage and pattern of the examination is similar to that of JEE-Main.
+The syllabus, preparation, weightage and pattern of the examination is same as that of JEE-Main.

 M.Tech Admission

 M.Tech Admission is based on Graduate Aptitude Test in Engineering and personal interview.
-Candidate with B.Tech or equivalent (4 years) or Master of Science, from recognized University with minimum 75% aggregate are eligible to apply.
+Candidate with B.Tech or equivalent (4 years) or Master of Science with related major, from recognized University with minimum 75% aggregate are eligible to apply.

 Scholarships

 The schools offer scholarships as fee waiver for B.Tech students, based on the rank scored in the JEE main and entrance examination.
 The student admitted through scholarship has to score minimum CGPA as per the university rules in order to earn the fee waiver in the subsequent years, or his scholarship is passed on to the next eligible student.
-Scholarships for M.Tech students is based on GATE score.
+Scholarships for M.Tech students is based on GATE score and grade in UG.

+Placements

+As per NAAC and NIRF data, Amrita Schools of Engineering reported an average package of INR 9.7 LPA (Lakhs per Annum) and a highest package of INR 56.75 LPA for 2023 BTech graduates.
+2023 MTech graduates reported an average package of INR 8.25 LPA, with the highest package at INR 49 LPA.